Index /

 Alex Lafaki

-Before we jump into his project pages, let me give you a quick overview of the rest of his design portfolio website.
-Alex has three pages outside of his case study pages.
-Home, about, and contact.
+Before we jump into his project pages, here’s a quick overview of the rest of his portfolio website.
+Alex has three pages outside of his case study pages: Home, About, and Contact.

 Score: 8.3/10